9 Reasons Why Babies Fight Sleep - Baby Chick

 5. Separation Anxiety

-Many times babies will fight sleep because of separation anxiety.
-Around 8, 12, and 18 months a spike in separation anxiety is very common.
+Many times, babies fight sleep because of separation anxiety.
+Around 8, 12, and 18 months, a spike in separation anxiety is very common.
 When this happens, I recommend adding a few extra cozy minutes to the sleep routine to fill up your child’s connection cup and prepare them for separation.

 6. Light